River, Kent

-River is a village and civil parish in Kent, England, situated between the historic town of Dover and the neighbouring village of Temple Ewell.
+River is a village and civil parish in Kent, England, situated very close to the historic town of Dover, the town centre of which is only 2 miles to the south, and the neighbouring village of Temple Ewell.
 The 2011 census recorded a population of 3,876 in the village.
 River is 1 mile south west of the A2 and 2 miles north of the A20, and a railway station at Kearsney provides direct access to London.

 History

 There are two churches in the village, the 11th-century Anglican parish church of St Peter & St Paul, and a Methodist church with a history dating back to 1834.

 The oldest residential sections of River date from the 1800s or earlier.
 Later development possibly dates to the 1930s, as well as recent developments from the 1960s and 1970s.

 Geography

 River is situated in a steep wooded valley formed by the River Dour.
 At its north-west end the valley splits into the Dour Valley, in which Temple Ewell lies, and the Alkham Valley, which for much of the time is dry but which contains the Drellingore, a highly seasonal stream characteristic of chalk downland (another example being the nearby Nailbourne).
 The confluence of the Dour and Drellingore rivers is situated in Kearsney Abbey.

 At the valley floor, River is on average about 100 ft above sea level.
 Along the axis of the Dour, the land slopes gradually down towards the sea about 3 mi distant.
 The common land areas above Kearsney Abbey provide a view of Dover and its castle, and much of the area consists of delicate chalk grassland.